repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     Trusted root certificate

-If you inspect the certificate you see it as valid for the account.
+If you inspect the certificate you see it is valid and trusted.

 .. figure:: ../images/generate-ca-certificates/26-root-ca-is-trusted.png
     :height: 500px